Manchester United youth academy players

 “If they’re good enough, they’re old enough” is an iconic line by a legendary Manchester United manager, Sir Matt Busby.
 That quote has set the precedent for United’s academy-to-senior pathway.

-The club have relied on a number of academy graduates from early ages, including Ryan Giggs and Marcus Rashford, Gary Neville and Mason Greenwood.
+The club have relied on a number of academy graduates from early ages, including Ryan Giggs and Marcus Rashford and Gary Neville.

 Teden Mengi is Manchester United through and through.
 Born in the city, he’s spent almost all of his formative development years at the club, working his way up the levels at a steady pace.